-- 28.1 A driver who uses your private car park with your permission does so under a licence or contract with you.
-If they park without your permission this will usually be an act of trespass.
+- 27.1 A driver who uses your private car park with your permission does so under a licence or contract with you.
+If they park without your permission this may be an act of trespass.
 In all cases, the driver's use of your land will be governed by your terms and conditions, which the driver should be made aware of from the start.
-You must use signs to make it easy for them to find out what your terms and conditions are. - 28.2 Entrance signs, located at the entrance to the car park, must tell drivers that the car park is managed and that there are terms and conditions which they must be aware of.
-Entrance signs must meet minimum general principles and be in a standard format.
-The size of the sign must take into account the expected speed of vehicles approaching the car park, and follow Department for Transport guidance.
-Industry-accepted sign designs and guidance on how to use the signs are in Appendix B. - 28.3 Specific parking terms signage tells drivers what your terms and conditions are, including your parking charges.
+You must use signs to make it easy for them to find out what your terms and conditions are. - 27.2 Entrance signs play an important part in establishing a parking contract and deterring trespassers.
+Therefore, as well as the signs you must have telling drivers about the terms and conditions for parking, you must also have a standard form of entrance sign at the entrance to the parking area.
+Entrance signs must tell drivers that the car park is managed and that there are terms and conditions they must be aware of.
+Entrance signs must follow some minimum general principles and be in a standard format.
+The size of the sign must take into account the expected speed of vehicles approaching the car park, and it is recommended that you follow Department for Transport guidance on this.
+See Appendix B for an example of an entrance sign and more information about their use.

+A standard form of entrance sign must be placed at the entrance to the parking area.
+There may be reasons why this is impractical, for example:

+- when there is no clearly defined car park entrance - when the car park is very small - at forecourts in front of shops and petrol filling stations - at parking areas where general parking is not permitted - 27.3 Specific parking-terms signage tells drivers what your terms and conditions are, including your parking charges.
 You must place signs containing the specific parking terms throughout the site, so that drivers are given the chance to read them at the time of parking or leaving their vehicle.
 Keep a record of where all the signs are.
 Signs must be conspicuous and legible, and written in intelligible language, so that they are easy to see, read and understand.
-Signs showing your detailed terms and conditions must be at least 450mm × 450 mm. - 28.4 If a driver is parking with your permission, they must have the chance to read the terms and conditions before they enter into the contract with you.
-If, having had that opportunity, they decide not to park but choose to leave the car park, you must provide them with a reasonable grace period to leave, as they will not be bound by your parking contract. - 28.5 The wording you include on your specific parking terms signage is your decision. - 28.6 You should display the BPA and AOS logos on all sites.
-This will help the public to see that you are a legitimate operator, and show that the site is run properly.
+Signs showing your detailed terms and conditions must be at least 450mm × 450mm.